NHSDigital/software-engineering-quality-framework/practices/securing-repositories.md

   - [Code security](#code-security)
     - [Branch protection](#branch-protection)

+In line with [NCSC guidance](https://www.ncsc.gov.uk/collection/developers-collection/principles/protect-your-code-repository) it is important to secure your code repository.

-This guide lays out security best practice for Github repositories.
-This set of practices is a minimum (nothing stops you from doing more), and they should be implemented alongside other relevant ones that contribute to [security](security.md) as a whole.
+This guide describes our minimum set of requirements to secure & configure our Github repositories.
+This minimum set should be implemented alongside other relevant ones that contribute to [security](security.md) as a whole.
 These are discussed in more detail as part of the [Quality Checks](../quality-checks.md).

-## Prerequisites

-[Publishing Code](../quality-checks.md#publishing-code) within the Quality Checks page lists a minimum set of practices that should be in place before code is published.
-This implies that:

-- Repositories can only be secure once the listed practices meet the relevant amber/green thresholds (which should also be reflected in a [Quality Dashboard](../insights/metrics.md)).
-- The guidelines in this page are a necessary, but not a sufficient, condition for code overall being secure.

 ## Access controls

 ### Organisation-level settings

-- All users must have MFA enabled.
+- MFA must be enabled and enforced for all users.
 - Baseline visibility for private repositories must be `No Permission`.
 - Ability to change repository view from private to public must be reserved to admins only.